smart-data-models/dataModel.WasteManagement/WasteContainer/doc/new_spec_EN-US.md

 ## List of properties

-- `TimeInstant`:   - `actuationHours`:   - `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `annotations`:   - `areaServed`: The geographic area where a service or offered item is provided.  - `cargoWeight`:   - `category`:   - `color`: The color of the product.  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
-This will usually be allocated by the storage platform.  - `dateLastCleaning`:   - `dateLastEmptying`:   - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `dateServiceStarted`:   - `description`: A description of this item  - `fillingLevel`:   - `id`:   - `image`: An image of the item.  - `isleId`:   - `location`:   - `methaneConcentration`:   - `name`: The name of this item.  - `nextActuationDeadline`:   - `nextCleaningDeadline`:   - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refDevice`:   - `refWasteContainerIsle`:   - `refWasteContainerModel`:   - `regulation`:   - `responsible`:   - `seeAlso`:   - `serialNumber`:   - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `status`:   - `storedWasteCode`:   - `storedWasteKind`:   - `storedWasteOrigin`:   - `temperature`:   - `type`: NGSI Entity type
+- `TimeInstant`: There can be production environmments where the attribute type is equal to the `ISO8601` string.
+If so, it must be considered as a synonym of `DateTime`.  - `actuationHours`: Hours suitable for performing actuations over the container.  - `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `annotations`: Annotations about the item  - `areaServed`: The geographic area where a service or offered item is provided  - `cargoWeight`: Weight of the container load.  - `category`:   - `color`: The color of the product  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
+This will usually be allocated by the storage platform.  - `dateLastCleaning`: When the container was cleaned last time.   - `dateLastEmptying`: Timestamp which represents when the container was emptied last time.  - `dateModified`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform.  - `dateServiceStarted`: Date at which the container started giving service.  - `description`: A description of this item  - `fillingLevel`: Filling level of the container  - `id`: Unique identifier of the entity  - `image`: An image of the item  - `isleId`: Identifier (or name) of the isle where the container is placed.
+This attribute should be used when entities of type `WasteContainerIsle` are not being modelled specifically.
+Otherwise, `refWasteContainerIsle` should be used.  - `location`:   - `methaneConcentration`: Methane (CH4) concentration inside the container.  - `name`: The name of this item.  - `nextActuationDeadline`: Deadline for next actuation to be performed (emptying, picking up, etc.).  - `nextCleaningDeadline`: Deadline for next cleaning.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refDevice`: Reference to the device(s) used to monitor this container  - `refWasteContainerIsle`: Isle where the container is placed  - `refWasteContainerModel`: Container's model  - `regulation`: Regulation under which the container is operating  - `responsible`: Responsible for the container, i.e. entity in charge of  actuating (emptying, collecting, etc)  - `seeAlso`: list of uri pointing to additional resources about the item  - `serialNumber`: Serial number of the container.  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `status`: Container's status from the point of view of safety.
+Enum:'ok , lidOpen , dropped , moved , vandalized , burning , unknown'.  -   `ok`.
+Container is where it must be and stands properly. `lidOpen`.
+Container's lid has been opened and not closed after a certain amount of time. `dropped`.
+Container has been dropped for some reason. `moved`.
+Container has been moved from its regular position and has not come back. `vandalized`.
+Container has been damaged or destroyed due to vandalism. `burning`.
+Container is burning and an immediate action has to be taken. `unknown`.
+The status of the container is not known to the system.  - `storedWasteCode`: Depend on the target regulation.
+For Europe, check [Europe's List of Waste](http://ec.europa.eu/environment/waste/framework/list.htm).  - `storedWasteKind`: Kind/s of waste stored by the container.
+Enum:'organic, inorganic, glass, oil, plastic, metal, paper, batteries, electronics, hazardous, other'.
+Or any other value which does not fit within the former.   - `storedWasteOrigin`: Origin of the waste stored.
+Enum:'household, municipal, industrial, construction, hostelry, agriculture, other'   - `temperature`: Temperature inside the container  - `type`: NGSI Entity Type: It has to be WasteContainer
 Required properties
 - `id`  - `location`  - `type`  ## Data Model description of properties
 Sorted alphabetically (click for details)